-Quantitative data were collected from trained teachers by using questionnaire (Five point Likert Scale questions) and qualitative data were collected from head of schools by using interview guide and focus group discussion were used to collect data from students.
-To ensure the validity of the research instrument, pilot study was conducted in one school which was not included in the study and also the research instrument were evaluated by subject matter experts who assessed their relevance, clarity, and capacity to measure the targeted constructs.
-Quantitative data were descriptively analyzed with the aid of Statistical Package for Social Sciences (SPSS) software version 24, where statistical measures such as frequencies, percentage and mean scores were determined.
-On the other hand, qualitative were analyzed by using themes derived from interview and focus group discussion
+Quantitative data were collected from trained teachers by using a questionnaire (Five-point Likert Scale questions), and qualitative data were collected from heads of schools by using an interview guide Focus group discussions were used to collect data from students.
+To ensure the validity of the research instrument, a pilot study was conducted in one school which was not included in the study, and also the research instrument was evaluated by subject matter experts who assessed its relevance, clarity, and capacity to measure the targeted constructs.
+Quantitative data were descriptively analysed with the aid of Statistical Package for Social Sciences (SPSS) software version 24, where statistical measures such as frequencies, percentages and mean scores were determined.
+On the other hand, qualitative data were analysed by using themes derived from interviews and focus group discussions

 3. RESULT AND DISCUSSION